AshuJoshi/NovaSonicDemo/README.md

 This project demonstrates an advanced implementation of a Speech-to-Speech (S2S) application using the [Amazon Nova Sonic](https://aws.amazon.com/ai/generative-ai/nova/speech/) model on Amazon Bedrock.
 It has evolved from a simple S2S demo to showcase a modular architecture with support for both synchronous and asynchronous tool use, real-time bidirectional streaming, and an interactive chat interface built with vanilla JavaScript and Vite (frontend) and a Python backend.
 This project can serve as a starting point for complex conversational AI projects.

-**Notes:**

-May 2025

-This code has been tested with the `amazon.nova-sonic-v1:0` version of the Amazon Nova Sonic model (the primary version available during testing).
-For the best experience, try with a wired headset and microphone combo.

 ## Key Features

   * **Real-time Speech-to-Speech:** Leverages Amazon Nova Sonic for low-latency voice conversations.